Not Having Enough Sex? Overcome These 5 Psychological Barriers For More Sex

 Sex is just not happening between the two of you, and it's not the kids.
 Here are some psychological barriers to sex...

 Sex is just not happening between the two of you.
 You’re not arguing.
 It’s not the kids.
 You have household support.
 And it’s even physical – both of you are fit, healthy, and getting enough sleep.
-What causes barriers to sex?
+What gives?
+What are the barriers to sex you might be facing?

-These are some things you can look out for:
+These are some barriers to sex you can look out for: